Monthly Returns Heatmap

 December 9/16 green · avg +11.1%n=16 · mean +11.1% · stdev +28.2% · t-stat 1.57 — within sampling noise.

-Pulling the annual total alongside each cycle's headline year shows the cycle structure in a different shape than the heatmap surfaces.
-2013 and 2017 were both monster bull years; 2014 and 2018 were the symmetric capitulation years; 2020 was the first year the Covid flush and the recovery compounded into a positive annual; 2021 stalled despite a November cycle top.
-Best- and worst-month columns make the volatility regime visible.
+Pulling the annual total alongside each cycle's defining year shows the same data in a shape the monthly grid hides.
+2013 and 2017 were both order-of- magnitude bull years; 2014 and 2018 were the symmetric capitulation years; 2020 compounded the Covid flush and the recovery into a positive annual; 2021 stalled on the year despite a November cycle top.
+The best- and worst-month columns expose each year's volatility regime: a +50% best month sitting next to a −30% worst month is a normal Bitcoin year, not a calm one.

 DateEventAnnualBest · worst month